baraline/convst/README.md

 Welcome to the convst repository.
 It contains the implementation of the `Random Dilated Shapelet Transform (RDST)` along with other works in the same area.

+### !!
+Starting from version 0.15, backward compatibility with convst < 0.15 will be broken due to a total overhaul of the method. !!

 ## Installation

 The package was built and is using Python 3.8+ as default.
 If inquieries are made for support of earlier version of Python, i will make the adjustements.